The Month-by-Month Impact of Porn and Masturbation

 The effects compound, making the behavior harder to quit without serious intervention.

-Examples: An individual feels hopeless and resigned to their behavior, convinced they can’t quit even though they feel miserable.
+An individual feels hopeless and resigned to their behavior, convinced they cannot quit even though they feel miserable.

 Reflection Questions